Manchukuo: Stamps and postal history

 Manchukuo issued postage stamps from 28 July 1932 until its dissolution following the surrender of the Empire of Japan in August 1945.
 The last issue of Manchukuo was on 2 May 1945.

+Women's roles

+Manchukuo promoted the conservative view of women's roles as "good wives and wise mothers".
+Education for girls and women in Manchukuo was based around reinforcing this idea.